totalpaveinc/sqlite/README.md

 ## Updating SQLite

-To update SQLite, unpack the sources into the `src` folder.
+To update SQLite, unpack the sources into the `src/sqlite` folder.

 ## TotalPave Committers